solidi/writing/66-a-love-letter-to-my-youtube-subscriptions.md

 # A Love Letter To My YouTube Subscriptions
-## Cutting Cable Turned Me Into a Couch Farrier
+## Cutting Cable Turned Me into a Couch Farrier

 #youtube, #culture, #socialmedia, #technology, #streaming

 ![Photos by Christian Wiediger and Christopher Beloch on Unsplash](images/66-01-edit.jpeg)

 When I ditched my cable bundle, a transformation happened on my couch.
 I became a voyeur of a comforting formula, peering into the souls of once-ordinary individuals.
 Every day, they post content on [YouTube](https://www.youtube.com/).
 Before bed, I stream their warez to my screen.
-This post is a love letter to their content after the collapse of reality TV, but before we [roll it back up again](https://www.engadget.com/disney-is-bringing-the-first-episode-of-the-mandalorian-to-broadcast-tv-231407016.html).
+This essay is a love letter to their content after the collapse of reality TV, but before we [roll it back up again](https://www.engadget.com/disney-is-bringing-the-first-episode-of-the-mandalorian-to-broadcast-tv-231407016.html).

 ## New To You (and Their Content)